ErdemIpek/gnss-visualization/README.md

   - Loading and validating data.
   - Calculating the GNSS projection.
   - Calculating the heading angle between points.
-  - Generating 3D and 2D visualizations of the vehicle's path.
+  - Generating 2D visualizations of the vehicle's path.

 ## Requirements
 - Python 3.x
 - `pandas`
 - `numpy`
 - `matplotlib`
-- `mpl_toolkits.mplot3d` (for 3D visualization)

 You can install the required libraries by running: